 The AQuery semantics are that the predicates are applied in the order they appear.
-So, semantically, the predicate on "IBM" executes to completion, then, in a second pass, the prev is applied.
-This will yield just the last tuple, because the IBM part of the query will leave just the last two tuples.
-By contrast, the query would find the last 2 tuples in a first pass, and its second pass would simply return them.
-This observation implies that the where-clause plays a key role in determining which attributes to order and when.
+So, tuples having "IBM" as ticker are found and then, semantically, in a second pass over the result, the prev is applied.
+This will yield just the last tuple whereas the query would find the last 2 tuples in a first pass, and its second pass would simply return them.